-If something goes missing in the Department and you suspect it has been stolen, report it immediately to Charlie Aldous or Dudley Simons, who will assist you in filling out a Missing Items Report.
+If something goes missing in the Department and you suspect it has been stolen, report it immediately to Charlie Aldous or for Bullard, bullardfac@esc.cam.ac.uk, who will assist you in filling out a Missing Items Report.

-Out of hours, report the loss directly to the police and obtain a crime number; report the incident to Charlie or Dudley as soon as possible.
+Out of hours, report the loss directly to the police and obtain a crime number; report the incident to Charlie or for Bullard bullardfac@esc.cam.ac.uk as soon as possible.